-- WSJ LIBOR Indices: The average of the London Interbank Offered Rates for one-month (One-Month WSJ LIBOR), three-month (Three-Month WSJ LIBOR), six-month (Six-Month WSJ LIBOR) and one-year (One-Year WSJ LIBOR) U.S. Dollar-denominated deposits, as published in The Wall Street Journal. - US Treasury Indices: The weekly average yield on United States Treasury securities adjusted to a constant maturity of one year (One-Year Treasury Index), three years (Three-Year Treasury Index), five years (Five-Year Treasury Index) and ten years (Ten-Year Treasury Index), in each case as made available by the Federal Reserve Board.
-These indices are sometimes referred to as the constant maturity Treasury or "CMT" indices. - COFI Index: The 11th district monthly weighted average cost of funds index of the Federal Home Loan Bank of San Francisco, as made available by the Bank (COFI Index).2
+- WSJ LIBOR Indices: The average of the London Interbank Offered Rates for one-month (One-Month WSJ LIBOR), three-month (Three-Month WSJ LIBOR), six-month (Six-Month WSJ LIBOR) and one-year (One-Year WSJ LIBOR) U.S. Dollar-denominated deposits, as fixed on each index determination date by the British Bankers Association and reported by Reuters (formerly Telerate) through electronic transmission. - U.S. Treasury Indices: The weekly average yield on U.S. Treasury securities adjusted to a constant maturity of one year (One-Year Treasury Index), three years (Three-Year Treasury Index), five years (Five-Year Treasury Index) and ten years (Ten-Year Treasury Index), in each case as made available by the Federal Reserve Board.
+These indices are sometimes referred to as the constant maturity Treasury or "CMT" indices.
+(1) - COFI Index: The 11th district monthly weighted average cost of funds index of the Federal Home Loan Bank of San Francisco, as made available by the Bank (COFI Index).
+(2)